Does Using Spotlights or High Beams Amount to Restricting a Contact’s Movement?

 The California Supreme Court has approved the use of high beams and a spotlight during a contact.
 The decision takes precedence over previous DCA decisions that questioned whether spotlighting and its use would objectively restrain a person’s freedom of movement.

 A San Joaquin County sheriff’s deputy pulled behind a legally parked vehicle on a Stockton residential street in an area known for narcotics sales.
-Three occupants were seated in the car, the windows were partially down and smoke was emanating from the window openings.
-The officer parked his patrol car 15 to 20 feet ....
+Three occupants were seated in the car, the windows were partially down and smoke was emanating from the window ....

 Sign Up